Reconciling Lambek's restriction, cut-elimination, and substitution in the presence of exponential modalities: Imposing Lambek's Restriction on : the 1st Approach,

 The first, na{\"{\i}}ve way of imposing Lambek's restriction on $\ELS$ is to restrict only rules $(\to\BS)$ and $(\to\SL)$ in the same way as it is done in $\LL$.
 Notice that all other rules, including rules for the exponential, preserve the non-emptiness of the antecedent.
 Denote the calculus by $\ELw$.

-However, such a restriction doesn't change things significantly, since the following lemma provides the non-emptiness of the antecedent for free: \begin{lemma} Let $p$ be a variable not occurring in a sequent $\Gamma \to A$.
+However, such a restriction does not change things significantly, since the following lemma provides the non-emptiness of the antecedent for free: \begin{lemma} Let $p$ be a variable not occurring in a sequent $\Gamma \to A$.
 Then

 \end{lemma}

 This lemma shows that $\ELS$-derivations can be enabled in $\ELw$ by an easy technical trick.
 Therefore, Theorem~\ref{Th:undecELS} implies immediately that $\ELw$ is undecidable.

 \begin{lemma} $\ELw \vdash {!}B, \Gamma \to A \iff \ELS \vdash {!}B, \Gamma \to A$. \end{lemma}